hashicorp/serf/website/source/docs/agent/options.html.markdown

   see the [compatibility page](/docs/compatibility.html).

 * `-iface` - This flag can be used to provide a binding interface.
 It can be used instead of `-bind` if the interface is known but not the address.
-This flag also affects the multicast device used for `-discover`.
+If both are provided, then Serf verifies that the interface has the bind address that is provided.
+This flag also sets the multicast device used for `-discover`.

 * `-advertise` - The advertise flag is used to change the address that we advertise to other nodes in the cluster.
 By default, the bind address is